shashi-kant10/blog-mob/README.md

 <div align="left">
 <br>

-BlogMob is a blogging app where users can post blogs.
-These blogs can contain texts as well as images.
+BlogMob is a blogging app where users can post blogs and like the blogs they love.
+These blogs can contain texts as well as images. <br>

-Users can also like the blogs they love.
+Users can also visit each others' profile.

 <br>
 <hr>